raduenuca/image_classifier/README.md

 ## Project goal

-* The first part of the project consists on implementing an image classifier with PyTorch using a Jupyter notebook.
+* The first part of the project consists of implementing an image classifier with PyTorch using a Jupyter notebook.
 * The second part consists of building a command line application that others can use

 ### Data